FellipePombo/BloodandBeastsTTRPG/effects.md

 >Grants the hunter an extra free movement action after performed.

 >## Scourge
->Each dice in a Attack Damage roll (only SKL or STR dice) that results in a value higher or equal to 10 - BTH is considered a Scourge Dice.
+>Each dice in a Attack Damage roll (only for damage rolls calculated by SKL,STR or BTH) that results in a value higher or equal to 10 - BTH is considered a Scourge Dice.
 In the next Attack Damage roll done by the hunter, the damage will be:<br><br>
 Hunter Damage = Attack Damage + (Scourge Dice)d10 <br><br>
 Scourge Dice stack until the effect remains, however if the hunter takes damage, the damage suffered will be: <br><br>
-Damage taken = Damage of enemy attack + (Scourge Dice)d6
+Damage taken = Damage of enemy attack + (Scourge Dice)d6 <br><br>
+The hunter will lose 1 + (Insight) Scourge dice per round.

 >## Scourge Affinity
-> This effect reduces the value required for each dice to count as scourge dice by a certain amount..
+> This effect reduces the value required for each dice to count as scourge dice by a certain amount.

 >## Precise
 >This effect increases the ACC roll for parrying by a set amount.